carbon-design-system/carbon/docs/guides/support.md

 enhancement request or a question.

-If you find this to be the case, remove the bug label, add the `type: question ❓` or `type: enhancement 💡` label, and then follow the directions in that section.
+If you find this to be the case, remove the bug label, add the appropriate label, and then follow the directions in that section.

 </details>